 Since 2005, Sally Cook has owned and operated Heirloom Bakery and Café in South Pasadena.
-With over 30 years in the food industry she started as an assistant at DC3, The Border Grill 2 (Santa Monica) and Spago.
-She than worked as a pastry chef in the pastry kitchens at The Parkway Grill, Julienne, Shiro, Mako, Valentino, and the Border Grill Group (Cuidad, Border Grill Santa Monica, Pasadena, Las Vegas).
+With over 30 years in the food industry, she started as an assistant at DC3, The Border Grill 2 (Santa Monica), and Spago.
+She then worked as a pastry chef in the pastry kitchens at The Parkway Grill, Julienne, Shiro, Mako, Valentino, and the Border Grill Group (Cuidad, Border Grill Santa Monica, Pasadena, Las Vegas).
 “I studied artisan bread making with Kathleen Weber at Della Fattoria in Petaluma.
 At Heirloom, we have wonderful neighborhood support.
-Some of the items that we are known for are; are hostess-style cupcakes, lime pie, croissants, rustic bread and chicken pot pies.”
+Some of the items that we are known for are; are hostess-style cupcakes, lime pie, croissants, rustic bread, and chicken pot pies.”

 Nicknamed the “Tree House” for the giant conifer tree that rises between the beams of its front entryway, the Cox House is a striking Mid-Century Modern residence that literally embraces the natural environment.
 Designed by local architect John Galbraith in 1959, the residence is a wonderful example of the interpretation and evolution of modernism in Southern California.